nathanrw/nuklear-cffi/README.rst

  - cffi, a Python library.
  - pcpp, a C preprocessor written in Python.

+As such you will need a C compiler installed if you want to build the library.

 Note that at present the `pcpp` in pypi won't cut it, because in order to preprocess nuklear.h we rely on a fix that has not (as of writing) yet been